-What law book should I read ?Watch
+What law book should I read ?Watch this thread

 Letters to a Law Student, The Rule of Law and What About Law? are all good books for an insight into studying law and law itself.
 Try searching on Google for 'Law reading lists' as some unis publish lists of books they advise their students to read before starting their degree.